halayli/lthread/README.md

  * Moves lthread into a pthread to run its expensive computation or make a blocking
  * call like `gethostbyname()`.
  * This call *must* be followed by lthread_compute_end() after the computation and/or
- * blocking calls have been made to resume the lthread in its original s lthread scheduler.
+ * blocking calls have been made to resume the lthread in its original lthread scheduler.
  * No lthread_* calls can be made during lthread_compute_begin()/lthread_compute_end().
  */
  void   lthread_compute_begin(void);